bhisaac/5eFP/5eFP-SRD.md

 Choose this option to create items used in the game.

 You can craft nonmagical objects, including adventuring equipment and works of art.
 You must be proficient with tools related to the object you are trying to create (typically artisan’s tools).
-You might also need access to special materials or locations necessary to create it.
+You might also need access to special materials or locations necessary to make it.
 For example, someone proficient with smith’s tools needs a forge in order to craft a sword or suit of armor.

 For every round of downtime you spend crafting, you can craft one item.
 The cost of creating some items requires spending more than one downtime round.

 Multiple characters can combine their efforts toward the crafting of a single item, provided that the characters all have the relevant tools equipped and are working together in the same place.
 Each additional character contributes +1 downtime round toward crafting the item.
 For example, three characters with the requisite tool proficiency and the proper facilities contribute +3 downtime rounds toward crafting a suit of plate armor.
-Crafting plate armor requires 6 rounds of downtime.
+Crafting plate armor requires six rounds of downtime to complete.
-While crafting, you can maintain a modest lifestyle without having to pay 1 gp per day, or a comfortable lifestyle at half the normal cost.

-Whenever you choose the crafting downtime activity, you can choose to create any 1 of the following items, provided you meet the prerequisites:
+Whenever you choose the crafting downtime activity, you can choose to create any one of the following items, provided you meet the prerequisites:

 **Healing Potion.** You create a minor healing potion.

-- (a) herbalism kit equiped and (b) 1 herbs trade good equipped, or (a) healer class
+- (a) herbalism kit equipped and (b) 1 trade goods (herb), or (a) healer class

 **Holy Water.** You create holy water.

 - healer class or
-- (a) acolyte bakground and (b) temple building
+- (a) acolyte background and (b) temple building

 **Trade Goods.** You harvest, gather, or forge trade goods.
-Remove 1 trade good from your inventory: gain +1 round of downtime activity.
+You may discard a trade good to gain an additional downtime round.
 Required:

 - (a) guild artisan background and (b) artisan guildhall building, or
 - (a) 1 trade good in your inventory and (b) the relevant tool is equipped